 In almost all cases, chemical vapor levels are lowered through the installation of a sub-slab depressurization system.
 This is done by installing a fan that draws soil gasses from below the basement floor through a pipe that vents out the roof of the building.

-Athelon Enterprises has experience designing and installing vapor intrusion mitigation systems.
+Athelon Radon Services has experience designing and installing vapor intrusion mitigation systems.
 Our workers have taken 40 hour HAZWOPER training courses and are familiar with Minnesota Pollution Control Agency guidelines for installation of vapor intrusion mitigation systems.